tekpinar/correlationplus/README.md

 A Python package to calculate, visualize and analyze dynamical correlations of proteins.

-CorrelationPlus contains four scripts that you can use to calculate, visualize and analyze dynamical correlations for proteins.
+CorrelationPlus contains four scripts that you can use to calculate, visualize and analyze dynamical correlations of proteins.
-These correlations can be dynamical cross-correlations or linear mutual information.
+These correlations can be dynamical cross-correlations, linear mutual information or generalized correlations.

 ## Installation